This article was updated on July 22, 2018 to reflect recently received information.

 Takeaway meals are affordable, and local bakeries are also a great option for dining on a budget.

-Return air fare from Kuala Lumpur to Lisbon: Starts from MYR3,500/ person
+Return air fare from Kuala Lumpur to Lisbon: From RM3500 per person

 Best time to visit: November – February

 A quién no le gusta México?
 Many travel bloggers describe Mexico City as a chaotic mess, yet swear to return to this colourful metropolis that entices with its old-world architecture, quaint neighbourhoods, open parks, and free museums.
 Art, culture and music are big business and a major attraction in Mexico City, creating enough entertainment options to keep you occupied throughout your visit.

 Food is a big part of the experience, and you’ll be spoilt for choice with the myriad options for food and drink.
 Don’t miss the tacos (what tortilla with filling) from humble kiosks run by Mexican abuelas (grandmothers).
 The one area where you’ll feel the pinch is with the airfare, but besides that, Mexico City is an affordable holiday destination.